Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: NUMERICAL EXPERIMENTS

-In our second experimental setting, we analyze a real-world application: molecular modeling.
-In the field of drug discovery, data is an invaluable and highly sensitive asset, and determining whether predictive models might inadvertently leak proprietary data is therefore highly valuable.
+As a second experimental setting, we consider a real-world application in drug discovery.
+In this domain, data is both highly valuable and sensitive, making it crucial to assess whether predictive models might inadvertently leak proprietary information.
+We evaluate the privacy of generative language models trained on chemical knowledge, comparing our proposed measure $\qcertif$ against standard membership inference attacks (MIAs) for language models.

+\paragraph{Experimental setup.} We fine-tuned 20 models based on Qwen2.5-instruct-0.5B~\citep{qwen} using LORA adapters of rank 64~\citep{hu2021loralowrankadaptationlarge} on the SMolInstruct dataset~\citep{smol} ($\approx$10k samples per model), for 10 epochs.
+We considered the molecular captioning and generation tasks, consisting of either giving a description of a given molecule, or generating a molecule from a given description.
+Results on Ministral-7B and Llama3-8B are given in \autoref{fig:big_llms}.

+\paragraph{Quantizers.} We evaluate the value of $\qcertif$ for various classical quantization methods including BitsAndBytes~\citep{bab} (4-8 bits), GPTQ~\citep{gptq} (2-3-4-8 bits), and HQQ~\citep{hqq} (1-2-3-4-8 bits).
+We evaluate the per-sample loss of the quantized model on 22 checkpoints of the model to estimate $\qcertif$.

+\paragraph{Black-box results.} We compare the evolution of our privacy metric $\qcertif$ with the performance of several black-box MIAs on the quantized models (see~\autoref{app:NLP} for details on the selected attacks). \autoref{fig:NLP_res} shows the relationship between $\qcertif$ and MIA performance, including the best-performing attack on each quantizer.
+We find that higher values of $\qcertif$ correspond to lower MIA performance, indicating stronger privacy guarantees.
+Conversely, lower values of $\qcertif$ are associated with higher MIA performance.
+Overall, these results demonstrate that $\qcertif$ successfully orders quantization methods according to their privacy level.